jackrosenthal/legacy-cgi/Doc/library/cgi.rst

 code which checks whether the obtained value is a single value or a list of values.
 That's annoying and leads to less readable scripts.

-A more convenient approach is to use the methods :meth:`getfirst` and :meth:`getlist` provided by this higher level interface.
+A more convenient approach is to use the methods :meth:`~FieldStorage.getfirst` and :meth:`~FieldStorage.getlist` provided by this higher level interface.

-.. method:: FieldStorage.getfirst(name[, default])
+.. method:: FieldStorage.getfirst(name, default=None)

    This method always returns only one value associated with form field *name*.
    The method returns only the first value in case that more values were posted